Other forms of exploitation

 Although the following forms of exploitation are not specifically mentioned in the Care Act 2014, they can often be linked to other forms of abuse or neglect, and it is important that everyone knows how to recognise them.

-About honour-based violence
+About honour-based abuse

 Honour-based violence (HBV) is any type of violence that is committed against someone because their family or community believes they have brought shame or dishonour to them.
 HBV can include forced marriage, FGC, and other types of violence, such as beatings, murder, and threats.